Laurie Hall OT, REGISTERED YOGA TEACHER

 After graduating from college at McGill University in Montreal, she returned to Brooklyn, NY to complete her secondary degree in Occupational Therapy, specializing in pediatrics.
 She worked in a variety of settings with different populations before opening her own practice.
 “Occupational therapy is about meeting the needs of the individual where they are, at that time, without judgment, and facilitating their movement in the direction they want to go… just like yoga.”

 In 2007, Laurie and her family moved from Wilmington, NC to Sparta, TN.
 She retired from being an occupational therapist to become a full time clay artist.
-Because being an artist can be an isolating profession, she missed the community involvement, and began practicing yoga and meditation at Synergy.
+Because being an artist can be an isolating profession, she missed the community involvement, and began practicing yoga and meditation at Synergy in Cookeville.

 In 2017, Laurie completed the 200-hour Yoga Teacher Training at Sanctuary Yoga studio in Nashville with Tom and Daphne Larkin, where her training was focused on hatha and vinyasa flow yoga.
 She says it was a very powerful and challenging personal journey.
 “Developing a yoga practice and adopting a yogic lifestyle requires physical, emotional and spiritual commitment.”
 She has completed Restorative Yoga Training with Colleen Dwyer of BlossOMing Yoga and teaches monthly restorative workshops.
 She has also completed the Anjali Restorative Chakra Balancing course with Shannon Paige, and enjoys doing energy balancing chakra work with her clients.
 In 2018, she completed Level I Yoga Wall training in 2018 with Bryan Legere, and Level II Yoga Wall training with Mary Anne Metzger in 2019.
-She currently teaches private, duet, and semi-private sessions on the Great Yoga Wall.
-Additionally, she is pursuing her Yoga Therapist Certification through an IAYT-endorsed 800-hour course of study under the direction of Cortni Saunders, ERYT-500/C-IAYT.
+Also in 2019 she completed a training in trauma-informed yoga with Cortni Saunders.
+In 2020, Laurie completed a 50-hour Yin Yoga training with Bernie Clark and Diana Batts.
+Currently she is pursuing a 300-hour yoga teacher training with Cortni Saunders.

-Laurie is also interested in using yoga to help meet the needs of people in chronic pain and survivors of PTSD.
-She believes that anyone can develop a yoga practice, regardless of age and current physical abilities.
+Laurie believes that anyone can develop a yoga practice, regardless of age and current physical abilities.
 Using her background in working with individuals experiencing physical and emotional challenges, Laurie strives to make yoga accessible to anyone at any level of fitness.
-She teaches a variety of weekly group classes.
+She teaches private and duet sessions on the Great Yoga wall, as well weekly group classes.
 Register for Laurie’s yoga classes here.